Johnny4Zhou/sinatra/MAINTENANCE.md

 The next major version of Sinatra will be released from the master branch. ere is the change
 * Current proposed major release: 2.0.0
+* Here is what I changed at home

 ### Stable release